openedx/open-edx-proposals/oeps/oep-0011-bp-FED-technology.rst

    Axios should be used to provide a consistent API.

-   The `fetch`_ API was considered but Axios was chosen for its more intuitive API, particularly when handling with HTTP errors with rejected promises.
+   The `fetch`_ API was considered but Axios was chosen for its more intuitive API, particularly when handling HTTP errors with rejected promises.

 11. **Server-side content should be rendered with Django Templates**

-   **Rationale**: Although it is advised to use client side templating with React, see `Use React and Redux`_,  when renderig on the server Django templates should be used.
+   **Rationale**: Although it is advised to use client side templating with React, see `Use React and Redux`_,  when rendering on the server Django templates should be used.
 There are many template languages available for Django, but the simplest option is to use the built-in Django template engine.
    The Open edX codebase has a mixture of Django and Mako templates, but the